tripleducky/qml-niri/README.md

 - Qt 6 (Core and QML modules)
 - CMake 3.16 or newer
-- A running niri compositor with a set `NIRI_SOCKET` environment variable
 - C++17 compatible compiler
+- A recent version of niri (tested with v25.08)

 ## Disclaimer